 The application process is completed entirely online.
-Once you create an account, you’ll be asked to take an eligibility quiz that will help you determine which of the 100-plus scholarships you’re eligible for.
+Once you create an account, you’ll be asked to take an eligibility quiz that will help you determine for which of the 100-plus scholarships you are eligible.
 The online system also provides an easy, electronic process for requesting your letters of recommendation.

 Once you create a new account, or log into an existing account, you’ll need to complete the online Eligibility Quiz to help determine the scholarships for which you may be eligible to apply.